foldda/charian/README.md

 **Takeaway**: The IRda interface's ToRda() method is the place for a sender packing its "essential" properties and state data during serialization, and the FromRda() method is the place for a receiver unpacking a container and restores the "essential" properties and state data that "deserialize" the object.
 In between, the container is converted to a string for easy transportation by a 'courier' process.
 Note conventional serialization systems would typically attempt to decompose and serialize everything of a targeted object, which incurs higher overheads and may not always be necessary.

 ## How-to: Serializing a complex object with nested classes
-Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through recurrsive decomposition.
-The following example extends from the last example, and shows how a ComplexPerson object with two Address properties (which are also serializable) is packed into an Rda container.
+Because you can store an Rda object inside another Rda object, it theoretically allows an arbitrarily complex object to be stored inside an Rda container, through recursive decomposition.
+The following example extends from the last example, and shows how a ComplexPerson object with two (also serializable) Address properties is packed into an Rda container.
 ```csharp
     class Address : IRda
     {